-The proposed NG3-D Seismic Survey would temporarily traverse the majority of the 110 square mile (70,454 \pm acres) survey area located within the north/central portion of the Preserve.
+The proposed NG3-D Seismic Survey would temporarily traverse the majority of the 110 square mile (70,454 \pm acres) survey area located within the north-central portion of the Preserve.
 The survey area is entirely within Collier County, located near the southern boundary of Hendry County and the western boundary of Broward County.
 Interstate 75 (I-75) bisects the northern portion of the survey area in an eastwest direction (Figure 1-1).

-In general, Figure 1-1 shows the outer boundary of the proposed NG3-D survey area.
-As explained in Section 2 of the POP, within the NG3-D survey boundary BOCI currently controls exploration rights and proposes to conduct seismic operations over approximately 88 percent of the area shown.
+In accordance with NPS regulations for nonfederal oil and gas rights at 36 CFR Subpart 9B.
+BOCI has submitted a Plan of Operations (POP) to the NPS requesting approval to conduct a three-dimensional (3-D) seismic survey within the Preserve.
+Figure 1-1 shows the boundary of the proposed NG3-D survey area.
+As explained in Section 2 of the POP submitted by BOCI to the NPS, within the NG3-D survey boundary BOCI currently controls exploration rights and proposes to conduct seismic operations over approximately 88 percent of the area shown.
 However, there are areas where BOCI is seeking to obtain but does not yet currently have the right to conduct such operations.
 These areas are shown in crosshatch and will not be subject to seismic exploration.
-Should such exploration rights be obtained on currently non-controlled areas, BOCI will supplement its POP to include these parcels in the NG3-D seismic survey.
+Should such exploration rights be obtained on currently non-controlled areas.
+BOCI will supplement its POP to include these parcels in the NG3-D seismic survey, and it will be evaluated under a separate NEPA analysis.